 Creating a new dashboard by adding a query

-- Under a new dashboard, enter the name for your new dashboard.
+- Select a new dashboard, then enter the name for your new dashboard.

 - Click Save.

-A confirmation message will appear in the upper right corner.
-You can now find your dashboard in the Dashboards library.
+A confirmation message is displayed in the upper right corner.
+You can find your dashboard in the Dashboards library.